ChloeL-E/msp1/README.md

         * The navigation section promotes ease of use for the user, allowing the user to move easily between sections and pages.

        ![Navigation Bar](documentation/navbar.jpeg)

+       * On a mobile device the navigation bar utilises a hamburger menu to improve appearance and user experience.

        ![Navigation Bar- mobile device ](documentation/navbar-mobile.jpeg)

+       * The Hamburger menu uses Javascript to open and close the hamburger menu when it is 'clicked' and when 'open', the navbar links slide across the page and become visible to the user.

        ![Navigation Bar- mobile device- hamburger menu open](documentation/navbar-mobile-open.jpeg)

     -   #### Hero Images
         * There is a striking hero image on each webpage to attract the attention of the user.
         * Each hero image, apart from the hero image on the Booking Page, have a hero zoom animation applied.

         ![Hero Image example](documentation/hero_readme.jpeg)

     -   #### Our Story Section